HSW-Bologna/mks-eol/README.md

 ## TODO

+ - Add `delayedOperator` target that allows the operator to skip only after a certain time
+ - The current target should only contain one current level; when started it tries to reach it with a certain step every certain period of time
-The `ViewUpdater` should be a repository, not a `Bloc` or `Cubit`.
+ - The `ViewUpdater` should be a repository, not a `Bloc` or `Cubit`.
     The updating part should be handled by each page's specific `Bloc`, just managing messages and reactivity.